 Q: I am a transfer student.
 Can I still apply?

-A: All Hunter students with over sixty credits are eligible to apply.
-But at least 15 credits must have been earned at Hunter.
+A: All Hunter students with over 60 credits are eligible, but as noted above, at least 15 credits must have been earned at Hunter.

 Q: What do I need to do to apply?

 A: The completed application will include: 1) a personal statement up to 250 words describing who you are and why you want to pursue a public humanities project; 2) an essay of up to 750 words describing the academic question in the humanities you wish to pursue, the argument you intend to make, and your ideas for public outreach; 3) a letter of recommendation from a faculty member addressing the professor’s familiarity with you and your work and the merits and viability of your proposed study; and 4) an unofficial copy of your Hunter College transcript.

 A: The application deadline is Monday, March 2, 2020 at 11:59 p.m.